fnproject/tutorials/JavaFDKIntroduction/README.md

 We've created a couple of simple Pojos to bind the JSON input and output to and changed the function signature to use these Pojos.
-The Java FDK will automatically bind input data based on the Java arguments to the function.
+The FDK for Java will automatically bind input data based on the Java arguments to the function.
 JSON support is built-in but input and output binding is extensible and you could plug in marshallers for other data formats like `protobuf`, `avro` or `xml`.